CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Introduction

 \section{Introduction}

-With the development of the information age, data with complicated relationships have emerged in large quantities, such as social networks \cite{xie2012towards, ziaeinejad2022seera}.
-Meanwhile, detecting community structures on user-generated content websites like Twitter, Facebook and Weibo has become a research hotspot.
-Community detection \cite{zhang2020commdgi, zhao2021GDCL, li2023CDNMF}, also known as graph clustering, is an essential task in complex network analysis.
-Specifically, it is devoted to dividing the nodes of network into clusters without the help of any labels, and each cluster corresponds to a community.
-This division needs to ensure that nodes within the same community are densely connected, while the connections between different communities are sparse \cite{girvan2002community}.
-Mining the community structure is the key to revealing and understanding the organizational principle of complex network systems.
-In a nutshell, community detection has gradually evolved into an increasingly important cross-cutting research area.
+With the development of the information age, data with complicated relationships have emerged in large quantities, such as social networks.
+Graph clustering (Community detection) \cite{li2024CDNMF,deng2024thesaurus} is an essential task in complex network analysis.

-In recent years, graph representation learning has emerged as an important backbone for community detection that incorporates information about the network topology and node attributes \cite{kipf2016VGAE, wang2019attributed, he2022semi, salha2022modularity}.
-Especially, graph contrastive learning is a superior technique to enhance the discriminability of nodes in graph representation learning by comparing positive and negative samples.
-It has demonstrated remarkable success in many supervised or semi-supervised downstream tasks such as node classification \cite{velickovic2019DGI, hassani2020MVGRL, li2022gCool}, graph classification \cite{you2020GCL, peng2020graph} and link prediction \cite{wang2021multi, zhang2022line}.
+Recently, graph representation learning has become an important backbone for graph clustering that incorporates network topology and node attributes \cite{xiao2024GraphACL}.
+Especially, graph contrastive learning (GCL) is a superior technique to enhance the discriminability of nodes in graph representation learning by comparing positive and negative samples.
+It has demonstrated remarkable success in semi-supervised downstream tasks such as node classification \cite{li2022gCool}, graph classification \cite{li2024IJCAI}, and link prediction \cite{zhang2022line}.
 Nonetheless, within the context of graph representation learning utilizing GCL, two significant challenges persist: